 Bradley Park Beautification

-Increasing accessibility, a new entrance was added to the northeast corner of the park.
+Increasing accessibility, a new entrance was added to the northeast corner of the park to mirror the existing entrance at the southeast corner.
 The Lake Trail was extended along the existing sea wall and an overlook structure, inspired by the demolished Casa Bendita tennis pavilion, constructed.
-Permanent open space in the center of the park was leveled and resodded.
-A collection of shade trees, additional landscaping, and lighting completes the project.
+Permanent open space, dedicated by this project in the center of the park, was leveled and resodded.
+A collection of shade trees, additional landscaping and lighting completes the project.